 The Red Virgin and the Vision of Utopia was published on 5th May 2016 by Jonathan Cape.
 It’s available on the Penguin/Random House website.
 An American edition, published by Dark Horse on 1st June, is available here.

 French and Spanish editions appeared in September 2016.
-La Librairie Vuibert in France are publishing it as Louise Michel La Vierge Rouge.
+La Librairie Vuibert in France publish it as Louise Michel La Vierge Rouge.
 The Spanish edition from Ediciones La Cúpola is called La Virgen Roja.
+Turkish and Greek editions are currently in preparation.

 Front Row, BBC Radio 4